 Writing a critique involves more than pointing out mistakes.
 It involves conducting a systematic analysis of a scholarly article or book and then writing a fair and reasonable description of its strengths and weaknesses.
-Look for a “manuscript reviewer guide” in your own discipline to guide your analysis of the content.
+Several scholarly journals have published guides for critiquing other people’s work in their academic area.
+Search for a “manuscript reviewer guide” in your own discipline to guide your analysis of the content.
 Use this handout as an orientation to the audience and purpose of different types of critiques and to the linguistic strategies appropriate to all of them.

 Text: Article or book that has already been published